ChrisMcKee1/ChatUI/memory-bank/activeContext.md

 - **Separating frontend and backend deployments for better modularity and independent scaling**
 - **Documentation Style**: Embracing energetic, clear, concise GFM with well-placed emojis for all future documentation. 😊
 - **Current State**: Application is considered feature-complete for this phase, stable, and deployed.
 Focus shifts to observability and final polish (testing, documentation, accessibility).
+- **API Response Format Strategy:** Prioritize backend simplicity for Semantic Kernel users by recommending the return of native `ChatMessageContent` objects.
+The frontend `ApiChatService` will handle parsing the necessary fields from this richer structure.
+Non-SK users should adhere to the documented minimal format.

 ## Open Questions
 - What additional loading state enhancements would improve user experience?
 (Lower priority)